Carpenter meets Craven, but not as you’d hoped

 As far as I can tell, Michael’s shift from omnipotent horror icon to pop culture derivative is more to do with executive parenting than those involved with the creative side of things, who in terms of executing a very distinct formula deliver the goods and then some.
 Carpenter’s Halloween was a DIY film that exceeded all expectation by connecting with audiences on its own merit, but by the mid-90s the whole commercial landscape had changed.
 Everything was much more polished and in the hands of corporations, which was the death knell for the slasher as cold-blooded exploitation.
 The music industry was no different.
 In 1994, Kurt Cobain chose suicide over corporate submission, and the days of working class bands making it on their own folded in the face of reality TV and wholly manufactured acts, a deluge of off-the-conveyor-belt boy bands taking over the airwaves and transforming popular music from an image-led bastion of independent songwriting into an industry concerned only with image, one that put all the creativity and songwriting royalties in the hands of the top brass.

-As much as I enjoy 90s slashers, for me the post-Scream era of mainstream horror is tarred with that very same brush, and no one was sacred, not even the character who sparked the independent revolution that put the power in the hands of the budding filmmaker almost two decades earlier.
+As much as I enjoy 90s slashers, for me the post-Scream era of mainstream horror is tarred with the same brush, and no one was sacred, not even the character who sparked the independent revolution that put the power in the hands of the budding filmmaker almost two decades earlier.
 Even more frustrating was the hype surrounding the movie and the false promises it seemed to offer.
 Halloween: H20 presented itself as the saviour of the franchise, a continuation of the original narrative designed to hack away the weeds of mythology that had marred the series into near extinction.
 In doing so, it proclaimed to live up to the Myers legacy, but it didn’t even come close, and nor did it really attempt to.